Department of Ecology and Evolutionary Biology

 Departmental areas of study:

 Students can choose their departmental courses from six areas of study as listed below, but must ensure that their courses represent at least 4 different areas of study (the EEB 309 and 321 core courses count towards Evolution and Genomics and Ecology and Environment, respectively).
-Students can find sample sequences for each area of study on the EEB website.

 (i) Ecology and Environment: EEB 321; EEB 308; *EEB 346; *EEB 338; EEB 417.